Sklifena/Getting-Clearing-Data/README.md

 ###3.Uses descriptive activity names to name the activities in the data set
-Convert activity to factor and change values of factors to descriptive.
+Convert activity to factor and change values of factors to descriptive ones.

 ###4.Appropriately labels the data set with descriptive variable names.